leonzhang51/b2b-commerce/.github/instructions/testing.instructions.md

 - Test interactions between modules (e.g., API + DB).
 - Use test databases or mocks for external services.

+MVP note: Test use-cases (business logic) with mocked repositories first.
+Presenters can be tested by rendering Views with mocked use-cases.
+This separation makes unit tests smaller and less dependent on infrastructure.

 ## End-to-End (E2E) Testing

 - Use Playwright or Cypress for E2E tests.